isahohieku/isahohieku/README.md

 # Hey, I'm Isah

-I'm Isah Ohieku and I'm a software developer/DevOps engineer.
+A software developer/DevOps engineer.
 I'm from Nigeria and am open to software development adventures channeled towards improving the well-being of humans.

 Let's get in touch on